 Run a Turkey Day Race

 This is a brilliant idea – run a race in the morning of Thanksgiving and eat whatever you want at Thanksgiving dinner.
 You can choose to run the TreesUpstate Turkey Day 5K in Greenville or the Electric City 5K in Anderson.
-Both races start Thanksgiving morning.
+Both races start on Thanksgiving morning.

 Runners can also take to the streets of downtown Spartanburg for the Annual United Community Bank Turkey Day 8K.